 To reduce violence, it’s imperative to promote programs that are inclusive and increase marginalized groups’ dignity, security and opportunity, the Agenda emphasizes.

 The AAA calls for resources to support equitable educational and economic opportunities.
-Spécifiquement, the document urges governments to support youth entrepreneurship and employment and address inequality in education with teacher training, counseling, formation professionnelle, social-emotional development curricula, and programs to support parents.
+Spécifiquement, the document urges governments to support youth entrepreneurship and employment and address inequality in education with teacher training, conseil, formation professionnelle, social-emotional development curricula, and programs to support parents.

 Systems that foster bias and marginalization need to be dismantled so that every young person has the opportunity to play a role in decision-making.